Chapter 4 quick links:

 - The Girl Scout program, especially what the Girl Scout Leadership Experience is and what the program does for their daughters.

-- When Girl Scout Cookies (and other products) will go on sale and how participation in product sales teaches life skills and helps fund group activities.
+- When Girl Scout Cookies (and other products) will go on sale and how participation in product programs teaches life skills and helps fund group activities.

 - The cost of membership, which includes annual GSUSA dues, any group payments, optional uniforms, and any resources parents/guardians will need to buy (such as a girl’s book for a Journey).

-- The availability of financial assistance and how the Girl Scout Cookie Program and other product sales generate funds for the group treasury.
+- The availability of financial assistance and how the Girl Scout Product Programs generate funds for the group treasury.

 - That families can also make donations to the council—and why they might want to do that!
 Families can become a member of Daisy’s Circle, Girl Scouts of Colorado’s monthly giving program.